lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/17 The reach of.md

-	[quote]But there is a martyrdom of tenseness, of fever, of living continuously like the firmament in full movement and in full effulgence.
-You never saw the stars grow weary or dim.
-They never sleep.[/quote]

 𒄈 [b][size=1.1em]F[/size][/b]or the first time you watch raptly like a child, eager to consume and be filled, without much of a judgment or even a passing thought.
 Being guided by feelings and presumptions, all you are expecting is to see how it unravels.

 But after [i]that[/i] comes something else...
 You widen your mind's eye...
 You see the design.
 You see how pieces, floating in the unknown, become familiar to you.
 At long last, your urge to explain and see connections becomes [i]warranted[/i].